merlinfuchs/vaultbin/README.md

 reverse_proxy = false # if the backend is deployed behind a revers proxy -> this changes the way the peers IP is retrieved
 ```

-In addition to creating a `Config.toml` file you can also override these values using environment variables, for example:
+In addition to creating a `Config.toml` file, you can also override these values using environment variables, for example:

 ```shell
 VAULTBIN_HOST=0.0.0.0